simoncozens/orbits.js/README.md

 ## To do

-* Display and edit acceleration vectors
+* Edit acceleration vectors
-* Load and save paths
+* Save paths
 * Path animation

 ## Won't do